10 Ways To Make A Resume Attractive For The Employer

 - Stick to Arial or Times New Roman font.

-- Stay away from fancy colors and fonts and stick to black.
+- Stay away from fancy colours and fonts and stick to black.

 2. Provide a correct and specific objective